rekcuFniarB/File2PNG/README.md

 File2PNG
 ========

-This is a shell script that stores any file as PNG image.
-It's based on `convert` util from **Imagemagick**.
+This simple shell utility converts any file into a PNG image.
+Powered by **ImageMagick**'s `convert` tool, its primary purpose is to bypass file restrictions on platforms that only allow image uploads.
+Not a steganography tool.

 ### Usage